XtremeBean99/AI4/AI4.md

 #### Title: Capturing and Decrypting Encrypted Broadcast Messages

-**Objective**: Participants are required to capture and decrypt encrypted messages being broadcasted by a virtual machine on a local network.
+**Objective**: Participants are required to capture and decrypt encrypted messages being broadcasted by a virtual machine on a local network on port '8000'.

-**Tools Needed**:
-- A configured Virtual Machine (VM) with a Linux-based operating system.
-- Network scanning tools (e.g., Nmap).
-- Network packet capturing tools (e.g., Wireshark).
-- Python 3 for scripting.
-- Basic understanding of networking, packet analysis, and Python programming.

 ### Challenge Instructions

 #### Overview:
-You are provided with a virtual environment where a Linux-based VM is continuously broadcasting encrypted messages over the network.
+You are provided with a virtual environment where a Linux-based VM is continuously broadcasting encrypted messages over the network on the port '8000'.
 Your task is to capture these messages and decrypt them to reveal their contents.
 You must capture and decrpyt the conversation, then use the information to send a specific phrase to the VM in order to recieve the final flag.

-#### Step 1: Discover the VM's IP Address

-1. **Network Scanning**:
-   - Use Nmap or any similar tool to scan your network and identify all active devices.
-You will need to determine which one is your target VM.
-   - Example command to scan your network:
-     ```bash
-     nmap -sn 10.13.37.0/24
-     ```

-#### Step 2: Capture Network Traffic
+#### Step 1: Capture Network Traffic

 1. **Setting Up Packet Capturing**:
    - Install and set up Wireshark on your host machine.